Learn more >

 Click Deploy, and watch as your Anaconda environment gets deployed.

-Create a powerai16.yml file on your workstation with the following content (notice the tabulation in the file).
+Download or create a powerai16.yml file on your workstation with the following content (notice the tabulation in the file).
 This is a YAML file that is used to create an Anaconda environment.
 If you do not have a YAML-enabled editor, consider verifing that the file format is valid by pasting the contents into an online YAML verification tool.

 You might have additional conda and pip packages that you want installed.
 Those packages can be added to the dependencies and pip list in the file.